Financial Aid Tips

 copies of everything.
 For example, include in your financial

-aid file your PIN, copies of your SAR, letters of recommendation for
+aid file your FSA ID, copies of your SAR, letters of recommendation for

 - Check out all available sources of financial aid.